 The reduction in the costs of health spending is certainly one of the most important points in favour of m-Health.
 It enables patients to easily access online health services and to make the delivery of health services more efficient, allowing the performance of remote services, such as constant monitoring, prescription of drugs or analysis and control visits.
 This is a crucial aspect especially for nations that have very long-life expectancies and where healthcare spending for older people has a high cost.

 In addition to the practical aspects, the perspective for health professionals and patients also changes: doctors can easily communicate with colleagues and they can benefit from long life training and the new standards can be shared to improve the quality of care.

 From the patient’s point of view, instead, we talk about engagement: what is taken into consideration is not only the diagnosis, but also the socio-cultural context and the behavioural, cognitive and emotional dimensions..
 Indeed, the active involvement of the patient is one of the key features of e-health.

 E-HEALTH AND M-HEALTH: FUTURE GOALS

 The main purpose of e-health technologies is certainly their large-scale diffusion and cost containment without having to compromise on quality.
 Nevertheless, what are the factors that can influence the results of e-health interventions in various ways?

-Obviously, while computer science is running fast, the evolution of health systems is linked to bureaucratic and operational aspects that affect the implementation of these new technologies, although already approved.
+While computer science is running fast, the evolution of health systems is linked to bureaucratic and operational aspects that affect the implementation of these new technologies, although already approved.

 The major problems encountered are related to the outdated facilities, the lack of shared protocols and lifelong training.
-Even the lack of a direct relationship with the patient and the fear that a reduction in costs corresponds to an impoverishment of the quality of services generate many doubts.

 THE USE OF BIG DATA FOR M-HEALTH